 🏥 First Up: What Is Med Surg?

-Med surg (short for medical-surgical nursing) is one of the most diverse and fast-paced specialties in nursing.
+Med-surg (short for medical-surgical nursing) is one of the most diverse and fast-paced specialties in nursing.
 You’re caring for adult patients with a wide range of diagnoses; from post-op recovery and infections to chronic illnesses and complex med regimens.
+Med-surg patients are stable and focus on the key milestones that must be met for safe discharge.

 If you want to build strong clinical judgment, learn how to juggle multiple patients, and sharpen your communication and time management skills, med surg is unmatched.
 You’ll get incredible exposure to a wide range of conditions and treatment plans.
 It’s basically like the generalist residency of nursing, it really sets you up for anything.